RINEARN/rinpn/README.md

 You can retract the key panel by clicking "▲KEY-PANEL" switch, and expand by clicking it again.
 The window color, opacity, font sizes, and so on are customizable by modifying values in "Settings.txt".

 On the above window, you can calculate the value of the inputted expression by typing the "Enter" key, or pressing "=" button.
+Also, you can clear the input field by "Esc" key or "C" button.

 In the expression, various math functions such as sin, cos, and so on are available by default (and you can define your original functions).

 In addition, by inputting the file name/path of a script written in C-like simple language "[Vnano](https://www.vcssl.org/ja-jp/vnano/)", you can execute it.
 Instead, you also can select a script file by clicking "Script" button.
 Scripts are useful for performing complicated calculations automatically.